thosgood/qubit.guide/README.md

 1. TOC spacing in pdf (e.g. the §11.10 number overlaps with the subsection title)
 1. **search for ?? and fix equation labels**
 2. **`{.tim}` divs**
-3. name all remarks and exercises
 4. $\rho^\mathcal{A}$ vs $\rho_\mathcal{A}$?
-5. latex toc depth
-    + and extra (empty) "Contents" section